-The Society of Construction Law (SCL) in the UK was formally launched by THE Rt Hon Sir Derek Walker-Smith PC QC at the RIBA in London in 1983.
+The Society of Construction Law (SCL) in the UK was formed in 1983 when the Founder Members signed the initial constitution at the Whig and Pen Club in the Strand opposite the Law Courts.
+It was formally launched by the Rt Hon Sir Derek Walker-Smith PC QC at the RIBA in London later in 1983.
 It has proved to be a much more successful body and a much more useful one than was anticipated at the time of the launch; and the model of what the society was for and how it should be structured has been copied in many other countries.

 The idea for such a society had arisen quite some time earlier, triggered by an invitation from the then chair of the small group of Continental societies interested in construction disputes to attend one of the regular get togethers that those societies had.
 The invitation went to McKenna’s and happily was passed on.